Other gear innovation

-This page highlights ongoing gear innovation for non-net fishing.
+This page highlights ongoing gear innovation outside of trawling and long-lining.

 ScallopLight and ScallopEyes